rnapoles/trunk-qooxdoo-contrib-code/qooxdoo-contrib/RpcPerl/trunk/README.txt

 Release Notes
 -------------
-?   - added new Qooxdoo::SessionLite module to use as a replacement for
+0.2 - added new Qooxdoo::SessionLite module to use as a replacement for
       CGI::Session.
-For file based sessions it has the advantage that it is resistante against race conditions of multiple instances of the script modifying the stored data.
+For file based sessions it has the advantage that it is not prone to race conditions when multiple instances of the script modifying the stored data.

     - Compatibility with JSON-2.07 module  (patch by Niko Tyni)